marijnh/Eloquent-JavaScript/02_program_structure.md

 again until it gets something that is not an empty string.
 Applying the `!` operator will convert a value to Boolean type before negating it, and all strings except `""` convert to `true`.
-This means the loop continues going round until you provide a name that is not the empty string.
+This means the loop continues going round until you provide a non-empty name.

 ## Indenting Code